Animal culture: Imitation

 Imitation is often misinterpreted as merely the observation and copying of another's actions.
 This would be known as mimicry, because the repetition of the observed action is done for no other purpose than to copy the original doer or speaker.
 In the scientific community, imitation is rather the process in which an organism purposefully observes and copies the methods of another in order to achieve a tangible goal.
 Therefore, the identification and classification of animal behavior as being imitation has been very difficult.
-Recent research into imitation in animals has resulted in the tentative labeling of certain species of birds, monkeys, apes, and cetaceans as having the capacity for imitation.
+By the 2000s, research into imitation in animals had resulted in the tentative labeling of certain species of birds, monkeys, apes, and cetaceans as having the capacity for imitation.
 For example, a Grey parrot by the name of Alex underwent a series of tests and experiments at the University of Arizona in which scientist Irene Pepperberg judged his ability to imitate the human language in order to create vocalizations and object labels.
 Through the efforts of Pepperberg, Alex has been able to learn a large vocabulary of English words and phrases.
 Alex can then combine these words and phrases to make completely new words which are meaningless, but utilize the phonetic rules of the English language.
 Alex's capabilities of using and understanding more than 80 words, along with his ability to put together short phrases, demonstrates how birds, who many people do not credit with having deep intellect, can actually imitate and use rudimentary language skills in an effective manner.
 The results of this experiment culminated with the conclusion that the use of the English language to refer to objects is not unique to humans and is arguably true imitation, a basic form of cultural learning found in young children.

 Language

 Language is another key indicator of animals who have greater potential to possess culture.
-Though animals do not naturally use words like humans when they are communicating, the well-known parrot Alex demonstrated that even animals with small brains, but are adept at imitation can have a deeper understanding of language after lengthy training.
+Though animals do not naturally use words like humans when they are communicating, the well-known parrot Alex demonstrated that even animals with small brains, but are adept at imitation, can have a deeper understanding of language after lengthy training.
 A bonobo named Kanzi has taken the use of the English language even further.
 Kanzi was taught to recognize words and their associations by using a lexigram board.
 Through observation of its mother's language training, Kanzi was able to learn how to use the lexigrams to obtain food and other items that he desired.
 Also, Kanzi is able to use his understanding of lexigrams to decipher and comprehend simple sentences.
 For example, when he was told to "give the doggie a shot," Kanzi grabbed a toy dog and a syringe and gave it a realistic injection.
 This type of advanced behavior and comprehension is what scientists have used as evidence for language-based culture in animals.